Florence Quick Facts

 Syracuse University offers three program options in Florence:

 SU Florence Center is based at the Syracuse University (SU) Florence Center.
 The academic Program includes a required intermediate or advanced Italian language course and language practicum course.
 Students enroll in three electives taught in English by Italian and American faculty.
 Students take 15 SU credits to equal 4.0 Pomona credits.

 Advanced Language Program at the University of Florence offers an intensive language and culture program at the Centro di Cultura per Straniere of the University of Florence.
-The Italian langauge class (intermediate or advanced) includes an Advanced practicum.
-Students also choose three elective classes at the SU Center for a total enrollment of 15 SU credits, equialing 4.0 Pomona credits.
+The Italian langauge class (intermediate or advanced) includes an advanced practicum.
+Students also choose three elective classes at the SU Center for a total enrollment of 15 SU credits, equaling 4.0 Pomona credits.

-The SU center offers credit internships fo a minimum of 0.25 to a maximum of 0.75 Pomona course credits.
+The SU center offers credit internships for a minimum of 0.25 to a maximum of 0.75 Pomona course credits.
 There is an additional form as part of the application for students who are interested in an internship.

 Pomona awards a maximum of 4.0 Pomona course credits for the above program.

 Students are placed in Italian homes.
 An apartment option is available only for studio art students.
 Homestays provide breakfast seven days per week and five evening meals per week.
 Pomona provides an allowance for weekday lunches and evening meals on weekend days.
 Students placed in apartments receive an allowance from Syracuse to partially cover meal expenses, and Pomona provides a supplement.